 Fish and wildlife management suffers when management actions are implemented through some less flexible authority such as statute, judicial order, or regulation or stipulations set by agencies not directly responsible for maintenance of fish and wildlife populations.
 It would be particularly inappropriate to commit the State to regulatory regimes to offset impacts that may not occur for several years.
-There is a substantial possibility that the impacts may not be as predicted or that populations or management Consequently, objectives would have changed. any plans or recommendations for mitigation that might require or suggest changes in fish and game regulations should be directed to the Boards of
+There is a substantial possibility that the impacts may not be as predicted or that populations or management have changed. objectives would Consequently, any plans or recommendations for mitigation that might require or suggest changes in fish and game regulations should be directed to the Boards of Fisheries and Game for their consideration.